 Table of Contents

-How the Structured Data Looks Like
+How to Implement the JSON-LD Structured Data

 {

-"@context": "http://schema.org",
+"@context": "https://schema.org",

 "@type": "Product",